mg-zsyo/rime-apl/README.md

 If you want to type directly, you can use `apl_keyboard.schema.yaml` (requires `apl_symbols.yaml`).

-Shift (you can change it to shift in the schema) changes the mode (APL or ascii).
+Shift (customizable in the schema) changes the mode (APL or ascii).
 It works like the Caps Lock.
 This layout lacks the numpad box drawing characters.